 1. The MC service server creates a multicast or a broadcast MBS session targeting group communications associated to MC service group X, as being specified in 3GPP TS 23.247 [15].
 Therefore, the MC service server can provide default service requirements to be addressed by the MBS session, e.g. associated to MC 5QIs and specific allocation and retention priority (ARP) to transmit the media associated to MC service group communications.

-The MBS session is announced and received by MC service client 2 to n, which are within the MBS service area.
+The MBS session is announced and received by MC service client 2 to n.
 The MC service server has identified that MC service clients 2 to n can receive media over the MBS sessions, e.g. based on a notification from the MC service clients indicating the successful join of the multicast MBS session or a monitoring report of the broadcast MBS session (similar to the listening status report used for MBMS).

 2. A new MC service group communication is established for the MC service group X consisting of a specific required QoS, e.g. an MC service emergency group communication.
 The group communication setup can be done over unicast.